 - Longer than most jackets

-The first thing you notice when you put on the Cruiser, especially with a short-sleeved shirt, is the wet feel of the Oil Tin Cloth.
-This being my first waxed jacket, I was slightly worried that it might rub off on my shirts, though I didn’t notice any residue — but be careful wearing this in a vehicle, as the oil and wax will likely rub off on the seat and might not be as easy to clean.
+This being my first waxed jacket, I was slightly worried that it might rub off on my shirts, but while the polyester lining kept wax off of my arms, you should be careful wearing this in a vehicle: the oil and wax will likely rub off on the seat and might not be as easy to clean.
 (This is why the waxed Journeyman backpack has an unwaxed twill panel on its rear, where it rubs against the back.)

 The next thing you will surely notice is the heft of this jacket: quite simply, it’s a beast!
 The size Large that I own weighs over 4lbs.
 The build quality is fantastic.
 You feel like you want to run through a forest just to prove that those thorns can’t hurt you.
 (Warning: jacket doesn’t cover face.)
 These coats are meant to be worn in the bush.
 Me chasing after my son on a hike is child’s play in comparison.